 7. The Corniglia-to-Vernazza Hike Is the One to Prioritize

 If you only do one section of the Blue Trail, make it this 3.5 km stretch.
-Vine-covered terraces dropping to the sea, dramatic coastal views, and a sense of genuine accomplishment when Vernazza's harbor appears below you.
+Vine-covered terraces dropping to the sea, dramatic coastal views, and a genuine sense of accomplishment when Vernazza's harbor finally appears below you.
 Budget 1.5 hours.
 Bring water — there's no shade for long stretches.
+If the coastal trails leave you wanting more vertical, the Dolomites up north are Italy's other great hiking country.

 8. Corniglia's 382 Steps Are No Joke

 Corniglia is the only village not at sea level.
 The Lardarina staircase from the train station is 382 steps straight up.
 There's a shuttle bus (every 20 min, covered by CT Card).
-Use the bus on the way up and walk down — your knees will thank you.
+Take the bus up and walk down — your knees will thank you.

 Food & Drink